 Boudoir had twelve foals, six of which were by Alibhai, including Your Hostess who is the dam of T.V.
 Commercial and Coraggioso, as well as being the second dam of Majestic Prince.
 Boudoir also produced stakes winner Flower Bed by Beau Pere, who in turn is the dam of Flower Bowl by Alibhai.
 Flower Bowl is the dam multi champion Bowl of Flowers and the brothers Graustark and His Majesty, both of which became important sires.

 When the little dark brown colt foal of Maid of Flight came into the world, he had a solid pedigree although many of the successful descendants of Boudoir were still to come.
-Kelso would be the lightning rod for the top breeders to try and acquire members of this family.
+Kelso became the lightning rod for the top breeders to seek and acquire members of this family.

 Kelso was on the small side, somewhat scrawny and very hard to deal with as a youngster.
 The decision to geld the colt was made when he became a two tear old.
 The change to his manhood was to try and calm him and make him more manageable.
 Unfortunately for Kelso, the change did not achieve the desired effect.
 Kelso never became a well mannered individual.
 Mrs. Du Pont was advised to sell Kelso.
-Many well connected and experienced horsemen looked at him, but rejected the colt due to his plain appearance.
+There were many well connected and experienced horsemen looking at him, but rejected the colt due to his plain appearance.

 As a two year old Kelso was trained by Dr. John Lee, and made three starts.
 All three races came at Atlantic City Race Course.
 He won his first start and finished second in his next two.
 He had shown to have talent but was still green and needed time to develop.
 He also needed a strong and experienced guiding hand to become a professional race horse, so enter future Hall of Fame trainer Carl Hanford.